 Twenty hours of hands-on interactive class sessions are designed to develop self-directed learning skills, which is essential to professional development.
 Session topics review methods to search journals, utilization of databases, critical appraisal of an article and meaningful interpretation of statistical terms and methodologies.
 This series is aimed at facilitating house staff to have confidence and to incorporate medical literature into daily clinical practice.

-Sixteen three-hour small group sessions on practical aspects of a resident's daily life: stress management, clinical reasoning, doctor-patient communication, patient and peer education, working with difficult patients, career planning, malpractice, ethics, etc… Developed by our award winning alum and current faculty member Dr. Dennis Novack, the purpose is to provide residents skills to cope with everyday issues and to develop into confident, professional physicians.
+This program consists of 16 three-hour small group sessions on practical aspects of a resident's daily life: stress management, clinical reasoning, doctor-patient communication, patient and peer education, working with difficult patients, career planning, malpractice, ethics, etc. Developed by our award winning alum and current faculty member Dr. Dennis Novack, the purpose is to provide residents skills to cope with everyday issues and to develop into confident, professional physicians.

 Clinical Case Discussion